Lorna Doone: Plot

 Sir Ensor dies, and Carver becomes Lord of the Doones.
 John helps Lorna escape to his family's farm.
 Since Lorna is a Doone the Ridds have mixed feelings towards her but still defend her against Carver's retaliatory attack.
 During a visit from the Counsellor, Carver's father and the wisest Doone, Lorna's necklace is stolen.
 Sir Ensor had told Lorna the necklace was her mother's.
 A family friend soon discovers that the necklace belonged to a Lady Dugal, who was robbed and murdered by outlaws.
 Only her daughter survived.This reveals that Lorna is not a Doone after all, but heiress to a huge fortune.
 By law, but against her will, she must return to London as a ward in Chancery.
 Despite John and Lorna's love, their marriage is out of the question.

 King Charles II dies, and the Duke of Monmouth, the late king's illegitimate son, challenges Charles's brother James for the throne.
 Hoping to reclaim their ancestral lands, the Doones abandon their plan to marry Lorna to Carver and claim her wealth, and side with Monmouth.
 Monmouth is defeated at the Battle of Sedgemoor, and his associates are sought for treason.
 Although innocent, John Ridd is captured during the rebellion.
 An old friend takes John to London to clear John's name.
 Reunited with Lorna, John thwarts an attack on her guardian, Earl Brandir.
 The king then pardons John and grants him a title.

 The communities around Exmoor have tired of the Doones' depredations.
 Knowing the Doones better than any other man, John leads the attack.
 All the Doone men are killed except the Counsellor and Carver, who escapes vowing revenge.
 When Earl Brandir dies, Lorna's new guardian allows her to return to Exmoor and marry John.
 Carver bursts into their wedding, shoots Lorna and flees.
 In a blind rage, John pursues Carver.
 A struggle leaves Carver sinking in a mire and John so exhausted that he can only watch as Carver dies.
 John discovers that Lorna has survived, and after a period of anxious uncertainty they live happily ever after.

 Publication history

 Blackmore experienced difficulty in finding a publisher, and the novel was first published anonymously in 1869, in a limited three-volume edition of just 500 copies, of which only 300 sold.
 The following year it was republished in an inexpensive one-volume edition and became a huge critical and financial success.
 It has never been out of print.

 Reception

-The book received acclaim from Blackmore's contemporary, Margaret Oliphant, and as well from later Victorian writers including Robert Louis Stevenson, Gerard Manley Hopkins, and Thomas Hardy.
+The book received acclaim from Blackmore's contemporary, Margaret Oliphant, and as well from later Victorian writers including Philip James Bailey, Robert Louis Stevenson, Gerard Manley Hopkins, and Thomas Hardy.
 George Gissing wrote in a letter to his brother Algernon that the novel was "quite admirable, approaching Scott as closely as anything since the latter".
 A favourite among females, it was also popular among male readers, and was chosen by male students at Yale in 1906 as their favourite novel.